andraugust/andraugust.github.io/thermo-1.md

 Apparently, near equilibrium, the multiplicity function is Gaussian with mean $$U/2$$ and variance like $$U/\sqrt{N}$$.

 As a mathematical aside, I'll note that polynomial approximations like Taylor series are only accurate when the function being approximated changes fairly slowly (like a polynomial) around the point of interest.
-Multiplicities tend to change very quickly, so it's best to approximate their logarithm and then exponentiate to get the final result.
-For example, if a function $$f(x)$$ changes quickly near $$x_0$$, its best to use
+Multiplicities tend to change very quickly, so it's best to expand their logarithm and then exponentiate to get the final result.
+For example, if a function $$f(x)$$ changes quickly near $$x_0$$, its best to compute the series

 $$